Careers360 Logo

 Ranked among top 10 B-Schools in India by multiple publications | Top Recruiters-Google, MicKinsey, Amazon, BCG & many more.

-Because of its consistency and versatility, Algebra acts as a powerful scoring weapon in CAT 2026.
-Focusing on Algebra preparation can dramatically increase your chances of achieving a top percentile in the Quantitative Aptitude section.
+So, because it’s consistent and also flexible, Algebra works like a real scoring weapon for CAT 2026.
+If you focus your preparation on Algebra, you can seriously boost your odds of hitting a top percentile in the Quantitative Aptitude section.

 Must-know Algebra concepts for CAT candidates

-We have analysed the last 5 years of CAT question papers to give you some insight on the concepts that have been asked previously, as listed below:
+We have analyzed the last five years of CAT question papers to give you some idea of the concepts that have been asked earlier, so here’s what we found as listed below :

 Topic